 This project examines the conjoint influences of visual imagination and listening practices on environmental sound awareness.
-This project supported a PhD research: over a four year period, this research has examined the relationships between acoustic ecology, the sounds of the everyday, and the atmospheric component of movie soundtracks.
-This project is not focused on voice or musical scores: atmospheric movie soundtracks encourage reflections onto human approaches to contemporary acoustic environments.
+The creative practice supported a PhD research: over a four year period, this research has examined the relationships between acoustic ecology, the sounds of the everyday, the atmospheric components of movie soundtracks, and the work practice of sound designers for film.
+This project didn’t focused voice or musical scores: atmospheric movie soundtracks encourage reflections onto human approaches to contemporary acoustic environments.

 Human habituation to the soundscapes of modernity frames consensual ‘silences’.
 These acoustic ecologies provide a cinematic vocabulary including expressions such as ‘room tone’, and ‘atmospheres’.
-The generous creative participations of Australian cinema professionals contribute to explore a paradigm of ‘silences’ as dynamic sonic spaces.
+The generous creative participation of Australian cinema professionals contribute to explore a paradigm of ‘silences’ as dynamic sonic spaces.
 A short scene from the Australian feature Noise (Dir.
-Matthew Saville) was used as the visual canvas from which screenwriter Roger Monk (AFI and IF winner) wrote the script that articulates the soundtracks of the exhibition.
-Graphic artist Ben Leon executed its storyboard.
+Matthew Saville) was used as the visual canvas from which screenwriter Roger Monk (AFI and IF winner) wrote the script that articulates the soundtracks of the exhibition; graphic artist Ben Leon executed its storyboard.

 The collaborative project comprises dedicated sound pieces created by eight Australian cinema sound designers.
 Several of the participants have won professional awards from the Australian Film Institute (AFI), the Inside Film award (IF), the Australian Screen Sound Guild (ASSG), or contributed to awarded movies (AFI, Emmy, American Oscars or Golden Reel).
 The Australian sound designers are Damian Candusso (ASSG and Golden Reel winner & AFI nominee), Carlos Choconta, Tom Heuzenroeder (AFI winner, ASSG & Emmy nominee), John Kassab (ASSG winner and sound designer on Oscar winning short film), Markus Kellow (ASSG winner), Evan Kitchener, Ben Vlad and Michael Worthington.